srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 ![](..\Results\Plots\confusion_open_educ.png){ width=50% }
 \medskip
 \begin{minipage}{1\textwidth}
-{\footnotesize \textit{Note:} a) The confusion matrix of the regularized logit model for on-the-job training shows the accuracy of the model with 10929 true negative and 88 true positive predictions. b) The confusion matrix of the regularized logit model for  open courses shows the accuracy of the model with 10965 true positive and 64 true negative predictions.}
+{\footnotesize \singlespacing \textit{Note:} a) The confusion matrix of the regularized logit model for on-the-job training shows the accuracy of the model with 10929 true negative and 88 true positive predictions. b) The confusion matrix of the regularized logit model for  open courses shows the accuracy of the model with 10965 true positive and 64 true negative predictions.\par}
 \end{minipage}
 \vspace{0.5cm}

 In Table \ref{logit_accuracy}, we compare the accuracy of the Lasso logistic model with the unregularized logistic model.
 The test accuracy of the logistic model is 0.4858 and the test accuracy of the Lasso logistic model is 0.7292 for on-job training.
 The test accuracy for open education is 0.5021 for the logistic model and reaches 0.8188 with the Lasso logistic model.
 With the Lasso penalty we excluded unnecessary variables from our Logistic regression that caused over-fitting.
 The Lasso-regularized logistic model performs much better for both outcome variables.

 Table: Accuracy of the Lasso logistic model \label{logit_accuracy}